paulaami/Recruitment-Design/README.md

 ## Improvements

-T he website is not completely compliant with WCAG standards for accessibility.
+  The website is not completely compliant with WCAG standards for accessibility.

   What should be improved: